Memorizing a textbook, although it’s a heavy process, can sometimes be the only way to make sure you pass a particular class.

-Take for example (sticking on the subject of pathology), the three main symptoms of aortic stenosis; angina, syncope and dyspnea.
-Not exactly hard to remember “ASD” as a mnemonic, but using the pegging system you could recognise them more clearly:
+Take for example (sticking on the subject of pathology), the three main symptoms of aortic stenosis; angina, syncope, and dyspnea.
+Not exactly hard to remember “ASD” as a mnemonic, but using the pegging system you could recognize them more clearly:

 - Angina you recall as a compressed gunshot

 - Syncope as someone passed out missing one shoe